Quark-hadron phase transition in DGP including BD brane: Lattice QCD phase transition

 \subsection{High temperature regime}

-As mentioned before, in high temperature regime where $T > 250 {\rm MeV}$, the trace anomaly can be applied precisely to derive an equation of state.
-In this regime, the gluon and quarks effectively are massless and behave like a radiation.
-The data are fit on a simple form of equation of state as
+In this regime of temperature $T > 250 {\rm MeV}$, the gluon and quarks effectively are massless and behave like a radiation.
+Applying the trace anomaly for obtaining an equation of state determines that the data are fit on a simple form of equation of state as